JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 When working with resources in Compose Multiplatform, consider the current conditions:

-* All resource types (except raw files) are read synchronously in the caller thread.
-JS is the only platform where resources are downloaded asynchronously.
+* Almost all resources are read synchronously in the caller thread.
+The only exceptions are raw files and resources on the JS platform that are read asynchronously.
 * Reading big raw files, like long videos, as a stream is not supported yet.
 Use separate files on the user device and read them with the file system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
 * Multimodule projects are not supported yet.
 The JetBrains team is working on adding this functionality in future releases.